Aberdeen Royal Infirmary reconfiguration

-In 2013, Robertson was appointed by NHS Grampian to deliver a substantial programme of refurbishment for the Aberdeen Royal Infirmary (ARI), as the leader of the Principal Supply Chain Partner team.
+Robertson delivered a substantial programme of refurbishment for NHS Grampian at the Aberdeen Royal Infirmary (ARI), as the leader of the Principal Supply Chain Partner team.

-The £37m ARI Reconfiguration Project involves substantial refurbishment and maintenance of the existing Aberdeen Royal Infirmary, predominantly at Forresterhill, one of the largest healthcare campuses in Europe.
+The five-year, ten-phase ARI Reconfiguration Project involved substantial refurbishment and maintenance of the existing Aberdeen Royal Infirmary, predominantly at Forresterhill, one of the largest healthcare campuses in Europe.

 The sequence of work was driven through clinical risk assessments and prioritisation within NHS Grampian budgets.